Welding Cracks & How to Prevent Them

 What Causes Stress?

-In general, there are two sources of stress that act on a welded joint:
+In general, two sources of stress act on a welded joint:

-The latter is often the more frequent cause of weld cracks.
-But, stresses are not so black and white.
+The latter is the more frequent cause of weld cracks.
+But stresses aren’t so black and white.

 Residual stresses are internal in the weld joint and the HAZ.
 They form via the expansion and contraction of the metal during a weld.
-When you heat the weld metal and the joint’s surface to the melting point, they expand.
+They expand when you heat the weld metal and the joint’s surface to the melting point.

-But, when the metal starts to cool, it contracts.
-So, the weld metal “pulls” on the adjacent metal in the HAZ, which causes residual internal tension in the joint.
+But when the metal starts to cool, it contracts.
+So, the weld metal “pulls” on the adjacent metal in the HAZ, causing residual internal tension in the joint.

-Cracks occur if the weld or base metal is not strong enough to endure the resulting tensile forces.
-To put it simply, cracks are the weld’s attempt to relieve the residual stress caused by heating and cooling.
+Cracks occur if the weld or base metal isn’t strong enough to endure the resulting tensile forces.
+Cracks are the weld’s attempt to relieve the residual stress caused by heating and cooling.

 Additionally, age and stress cycles are essential to consider.
 The joint may be able to endure a particular load once or twice.
-But what happens if it’s subjected to the same load tens of thousands of times?
+But what happens if you subject it to the same load tens of thousands of times?

-The number of “cycles” a joint can resist is called “fatigue strength” in material science.
-Elements like bicycle frames or airplane parts must be tested for hundreds or thousands of stress cycles to determine how long welded joints can last.
+The number of “cycles” a joint can resist is “fatigue strength” in material science.
+Welders must test elements like bicycle frames or airplane parts for hundreds or thousands of stress cycles to determine how long welded joints can last.

 Hot Cracks – Causes and Types